Information security (INFOSEC)

 • Classify and assign protective markings to information that requires it, so your people know how to handle the information and protect it.

-Designing your information security measures
+Design your information security

 Once you understand the risks to your organisation’s information, you need to design fit-for-purpose security measures.
 These measures should be proportionate to your risks and in line with your risk appetite.

-Carry out the following actions to design fit-for-purpose security measures.
+Carry out the following actions to design fit-for-purpose security measures:

 • Use multiple layers of security — ‘security in depth’ — to reduce the risks to your information.